Do you need help recalling or remembering information often?

 Lead exposure is significantly linked to brain alterations, specifically by affecting the chemical processes that regulate feelings and moods.
 These processes are known as catecholaminergic systems and play an essential part in mental health maintenance.
 Disruptions in these systems can cause bouts of depression and raise the risk of developing anxiety disorders.

 So far you have learned the adverse consequences of lead toxicity and its exposure to your body.
-Although the abundant exposure of Lead is because of the rapid progress of humans in the modern world, lead is also a natural metal present in earth’s crust.
+Although the abundant exposure to Lead is because of the rapid progress of humans in the modern world, lead is also a natural metal present in the earth’s crust.

 Scary but there is hope, the best methods to reduce your exposure to lead, and to detox naturally.